kaushalkumarjoshi/100DaysCoding/Day1/Flowcharts and Patterns/FlowchartSolution.md

 8. Check i <= num.
 If true, go to step 7.
 Else go to next step.
 9. Print sum.
 10. Stop.

+**A8.
+Find GCD of two numbers.**

+//24 = 2, 2, 2, 3
+//36 = 2, 2, 3, 3
+//GCD = 2 * 2 * 3

+GCD (A, B) {
+    if A = B :
+    return A
+    if A > B :
+    return GCD (A - B, B)
+    else :
+    return GCD (B, B - A)
+}

+### Steps:

+1. Start.
+2. Declare two variables num1 and num2.
+3. Take input for num1 and num2.
+4. Check if num1 == num2.
+If true, print num1 and go to step7 else go to next step.
+5. Check if num1 > num2.
+If true, set num1 = num1 - num2.
+Go to step 4.
+Else go to next step.
+6. Check if num1 < num2.
+If true, create a variable num3. set num3 = num1, set num1 = num2 and num2 = num2-num3.
+Go to step4.
+Else go to next step.
+7. Stop

+**A9.
+Check is N is a prime number or not.**

+### Steps:

+1. Start.
+2. Declare a number num.
+3. Take input for num.
+4.

+**A10.
+Print all fibonacci numbers between 0 and N.**

+### Steps:

+1. Start.
+2. Declare a number num.
+3. Take input for num.
+4. Declare variable num1, num2 and num3 and inititalize to 0, 1 and 1 respectively.
+5. Print num1 and num2.
+6. num3 = num1 + num2.
+7. Check num3 > num.
+If false, print num3 and go to next step.
+If true, go to step 11.
+8. Set num1 = num2.
+9. Set num2 = num3.
+10. Go to step 6.
+11. Stop.

+**A11.
+Check if a given number is in fibonacci sequence.**

+### Steps:

+1. Start.
+2. Declare a number num.
+3. Take input for num.
+4. Declare variable num1, num2 and num3 and inititalize to 0, 1 and 1 respectively.
+5. Print num1 and num2.
+6. num3 = num1 + num2.
+7. Check num3 > num.
+If false, go to next step.
+If true, go to step 12.
+8. If num3 = num, print "Yes"
+9. Set num1 = num2.
+10. Set num2 = num3.
+11. Go to step 6.
+12. Print "No".
+13. Stop.